bengl/sbffi/README.md

 **`sbffi.getNativeFunction(pathToSharedLibrary, functionName, returnType, [argType1, argType2, ...])`**

 All the arguments are strings.
 The types must be standard C types.
+See the **Types** section below for details.
 When functions take 64-bit types, the parameters must be passed as BigInts.
 64-bit return values will also be BigInts.

 ```c
 // adder.c: some C library compiled to libadder.so